Mars Had A Huge Corporate Brain Fart

-Maybe Mars didn’t want its name linked with extraterrestrials, or the film’s premise was just too otherworldly, or some unnamed executive thought nobody would want to see a movie about an ugly alien adopted by a lonely kid.
-Whatever the reason, given the international success of E.T., it was incredibly short-sighted.
+Maybe Mars didn’t want its name associated with extraterrestrials.
+Perhaps the film’s premise was just too otherworldly (ironic given the name ‘Mars”), or some unnamed executive decided that nobody would want to see a movie about an ugly alien adopted by a lonely kid.
+Whatever the reason, given the international success of E.T., it was an incredibly short-sighted and fiscally frivolous choice.

-Hershey’s “Yes” quickly replaced Mars’ “No”.
-Hershey did not pay to have Reese’s Pieces used in E.T., but did agree to a tie-in between the two, when the film was to be released.
-Hershey agreed to promote E.T. with a million dollars worth of advertising.
-In return, Hershey could use E.T. in all of its ads.
+Hershey’s “Yes!” quickly replaced Mars “No! and Hershey didn’t have to pay a penny to have Reese’s Pieces used in E.T.
+However, Hershey did agree to a tie-in between the two when the film was to be released, agreeing to promote E.T. with a million dollars worth of advertising and in return Hershey could use E.T. in all of its advertising at no charge.

-Up until E.T., Reese’s Pieces was an underdog confection, only faintly known by the candy-consuming public.
-Within two weeks of the movie’s premiere however, a shy little alien lured from the bushes and into America’s hearts by a trail of sweetly coated peanut butter candies, had caused Reese’s Pieces sales to go through the roof.
-The rest of the story, they say, is history.
+Up until the movie debuted, Reese’s Pieces had been a bit of an underdog in the confection world and was only faintly known by the candy-consuming public.
+But, within two weeks of the movie’s premiere a shy little alien lured from the bushes and into America’s hearts by a trail of sweetly coated peanut butter and chocolate candies, had caused Reese’s Pieces sales to go right through the roof.
+The rest of the story, as they say, is history.

 Therefore, the answer to whether or not it’s true or false that Mars passed on the chance to have M and M’s used in ‘E.T. the movie Extra-Terrestrial’, is that it’s 100% true.